seagle0128/grip-mode/README.md

   :hook ((markdown-mode org-mode) . grip-mode))
 ```

-Run `M-x grip-mode` to preview the markdown and org file with the default browser.
+Run `M-x grip-mode` to preview the markdown and org buffer with the default browser.

 Enjoy! :smile: